tweag/ghc-proposals/proposals/0000-linear-types.rst

   ($) :: (a :p-> b) ⊸ a :p-> b

-The precise content of the library is out of scope of this proposal, but it will also contain convenient types to work with linear types such as:
+The precise content of the library is out of scope of this proposal: future standardisation of library content is the competence of the CLC.
+However the library will also contain convenient types to work with linear types, with the understanding that when the new types are standardised in ``base`` the library would re-export them rather than define them, such as:

 ::

    data Unrestricted a where
      Unrestricted :: a -> Unrestricted a

-At any rate, any library changes are out-of-scope for this proposal.
-Indeed, users are free to define their own alternative linear types enabled variant of the `Prelude` and even the rest of `base`.
-To the extent that these alternative preludes just reexport data type definitions while changing only the types of functions, these preludes will not contribute to splintering the ecosystem any more than the myriad existing alternative preludes do.

 Formalism
 ~~~~~~~~~